 The walk through the gorge is quite magical and opens up into what I can only describe as something similar to an amphitheatre and the roar of the water falling 120 metres.
 I was all excited about doing one of my 360° videos but the damned thing wouldn’t connect to the app on my phone.
 Had it have worked I would have captured the golden eagle we saw soaring over us, instead you have only my word for it.

 So, after all of that crammed in to a two night break why on earth would I have wanted a big party instead?
 I wouldn’t.
 It’s not me.
-I couldn’t have wished for a better start to my fortieth year and as for my secret birthday trip, the Dude did good!
-The celebrations and trips won’t be stopping here though, we plan to do 40 new things this year, so don’t be surprised when you see we are still doing birthday things in September!
+I couldn’t have wished for a better start to my fortieth year and as for my secret birthday trip, Dude did good!
+The celebrations and trips won’t be stopping here though, we have a Forty Things at 40 list, so don’t be surprised when you see we are still doing birthday things in September!